cometsh/elixir-car/README.md

 [CARv1](https://ipld.io/specs/transport/car/carv1/) (content archive) files.

-Currently only just a basic decoder for use in [Comet](https://github.com/cometsh), but hopefully to become a proper
+Currently only just a basic decoder for use in [Comet](https://github.com/cometsh), but hopefully to become a fully fledged CAR library for all sorts of uses (eventually).

 ## TODO